-Our poignant new War Memorial by leading British sculptor Nicholas Dimbleby was unveiled on July 1st, 2016, by General the Lord Richard Dannatt. in a special ceremony that drew together several generations of Old and current Cranleighans.
+Our poignant new war memorial by leading British sculptor Nicholas Dimbleby was unveiled on July 1st, 2016, by General the Lord Richard Dannatt. in a special ceremony that drew together several generations of Old and current Cranleighans.
 We are grateful to over 70 OCs who contributed to the costs of building the memorial

-The date marked both the centenary of the first day of the Battle of the Somme and the end of the school’s 150th year.
-A fitting tribute to remember the past and look towards the next 150 years at Cranleigh.
+The date of the unveiling marked both the centenary of the first day of the Battle of the Somme and the end of the School’s 150th year: a fitting tribute to remember the past and look towards the next 150 years at Cranleigh.

-Entitled Leaving, the dramatic sculpture is surrounded by sweeping glass panels engraved with the names of 384 former pupils who have fallen in battle during the School’s history.
+Entitled ‘Leaving’, the dramatic sculpture is surrounded by sweeping glass panels engraved with the names of 384 former pupils who fell in battle during the School’s history.

-Engraved in the stone are the conventional words of commemoration ‘We will remember them’, seemingly damaged by gunfire to represent the destruction caused by World War Two.
-Also W.H.
+Engraved in the stone are the conventional words of commemoration ‘We will remember them’, seemingly damaged by gunfire to represent the destruction caused by war.
+W.H.
 Auden’s foreboding ‘We must love one another or die’ is also engraved in the stone.

 This is a most appropriate sculpture in a setting such as Cranleigh.
 It shows the vulnerability of youth and the hopes and ambitions of so many; it is therefore very appropriate to reflect that many young men from the school lost their lives giving us peace and freedom so that we can realise these ambitions